SSCP – Systems Security Certified Practitioner

 SSCP Exam Details

 The Systems Security Certified Practitioner exam consists of 125 questions present in the form of multiple-choice or multiple responses.
 The SSCP Exam time duration is 3 hours.
-The exam will cost you $250 USD.
-Also, the exam is available in the English, Japanese, and Brazilian Portuguese language.
+The exam is available in the English, Japanese, and Brazilian Portuguese language.

 Exam NameSystems Security Certified Practitioner